-All application materials must be submitted online through the Graduate College’s application.
-As part of the online application, you should be prepared to provide the following:
+As part of the online application for Geosciences Programs, you will be prompted to provide the following:

 - Letters of Recommendation.
 You must designate at least 3 professional references who will be asked to complete a letter of recommendation on your behalf.

-February 1st – General admissions deadline (Fall Semester enrollment).
+December 15th – Geosciences admission to candidacy deadline (Fall Semester enrollment).
 Candidates are highly encouraged to submit applications by this deadline, and if accepted into Geosciences degree programs are given priority for offers of financial assistance (stipends and tuition waivers).

 Late applicants are still encouraged to submit applications materials through April 15th; highly qualified late applicants are eligible for offers of financial assistance pending availability.

 September 15th – Geosciences admission deadline (Spring Semester enrollment).
 Applications for mid-year admission to Geosciences degree programs are welcomed; offers of financial assistance depending upon availability, though most departmental funding decisions are made in the spring for fall admissions.

 November 15th – General admissions deadline (Spring Semester enrollment).

 International students – International student applicants are encouraged to begin the admissions process several months prior to the admissions deadline, in order to accommodate potential delays in the processing of visa and entry documents by the US Department of Immigration.